Footnote #29 - Transmedia

 • Freeman, Matthew.
 2017.
 Historicising Transmedia StorytellingEarly Twentieth-Century Transmedia Story Worlds.
 London: Routledge.

 • Geraghty, Lincoln.
 2019.
 “In a “justice” league of their own: transmedia storytelling and paratextual reinvention in LEGO’s DC Super Heroes.”
-In Cultural Studies of LEGO: More Than Just Bricks, edited by Rebecca C. Hains and Sharon R. Mazzarella, 23-46.
+In Cultural Studies of LEGO: More Than Just Bricks, eds.
+Rebecca C. Hains and Sharon R. Mazzarella, 23-46.
 New York: Palgrave Macmillan.

 • Jenkins, Henry.
 1992.
 Textual Poachers: Television Fans and Participatory Culture.
 London: Routledge.